 Direct dispatch provides a constant-time dispatch to a choice branch independent of how many choice branches there are.

 Direct dispatch is indicated by the dfdl:choiceDispatchKey property.
-This expression is evaluated to compute the string matching (case sensitive) the dfdl:choiceBranchKey property of one of the choice branches.
+This expression is evaluated to compute the string matching (case sensitive) one of the dfdl:choiceBranchKey property values of one of the choice branches.

 When a match is found, it is as if a dfdl:discriminator had evaluated to true on that branch.
 It is selected as resolution of the choice, and there is no backtracking to try other alternative selections if a processing error occurs.

 The dfdl:choiceBranchKey property can be placed on element references, local element declarations, local sequences, local choices, or group references.
-It must be unique across all branches of a choice that carries a dfdl:choiceDispatchKey property and it is a Schema Definition Error otherwise.
+All values of dfdl:choiceBranchKey properties must be unique across all branches of a choice that carries a dfdl:choiceDispatchKey property and it is a Schema Definition Error otherwise.

 Note that it is a Schema Definition Error if both dfdl:initiatedContent and dfdl:choiceDispatchKey are provided on the same choice.
 However, it is not an error if a discriminator exists on a choice branch along with a dfdl:choiceBranchKey.